AI Workbench Locations#

 Can I use a remote Windows desktop as a remote ___location?#

 Not directly.
-WSL made a recent change that supports this, but we’ve not yet implemented it by default.
+Windows Subsystem for Linux (WSL) made a recent change that supports this, but we’ve not yet implemented it by default.

 You may be able to sort it out by yourself though.